 • Sprinkles – Put on some of your favorite sprinkles.
 I would add some pink or white ones to accent the chocolate dragonfly.

 If you are frantically searching your kitchen for cupcake liners and coming up empty-handed, don’t worry!
 You can still make tasty cupcakes without liners.
-Just spray the muffin tin with cooking spray and sprinkle some powdered sugar or your favorite gluten free flour mixture in the bottom of the pan.
+Just spray the muffin tin with gluten free baking spray.

 How do you store leftover buttercream frosting?

-If you don’t use all the pink lemonade buttercream icing, you can store the leftovers.
-I recommend placing it in an airtight container and putting it in the fridge for around a week.
+You can store the leftovers if you don’t use all the pink lemonade buttercream icing.
+I recommend placing the frosting in an airtight container and putting it in the fridge for around a week.
 Take special care not to put it next to any foods that have a strong odor, or it may take on some of those flavors.

 How long will these cupcakes keep fresh?

-These cupcakes will last up to 4 days in an airtight container or up to 4 months in the freezer.
+These cupcakes will last for up to 4 days in an airtight container in the refrigerator or up to 4 months in the freezer.

 Another shot of the white chocolate dragonfly on the cupcake.